ozzpy/php-security/README.md

 ### With SECTHEMALL
 > `$ curl -I http://localhost:9443/index.php`<br>HTTP/1.1 200 OK<br>Date: Sun, 28 May 2017 10:24:41 GMT<br>Content-Type: text/html; charset=UTF-8<br>Connection: keep-alive<br>**Server: secthemall**<br>

+### Additional information
+In order to tune better your PHP installation, please consider changing the following parameters on your `php.ini`

+- **session.name** specifies the name of the session which is used as cookie name.
+It should only contain alphanumeric characters.
+Defaults to PHPSESSID.
+- **session.cookie_httponly** marks the cookie as accessible only through the HTTP protocol.
+This means that the cookie won't be accessible by scripting languages, such as JavaScript.
+This setting can effectively help to reduce identity theft through XSS attacks

 <br>